garrigoose/Trivia-Night/pm/project-1/README.md

 learner.
 Visit
 [this readme](https://git.generalassemb.ly/DC-WDI/Administrative/blob/master/asking-for-help.md)
 for more details on asking for help.

-### Project Review

-During the week, the instructors will be hosting a project review.
-The purpose of this time is to have your code and progress reviewed, to make sure you're on track to finish.

 **You should use this time to ask for constructive feedback, so come with questions prepared and specific things you'd like advice on.**